Most patients find the infusion experience to be quite relaxing and pleasant. You won’t lose consciousness or awareness of your surroundings.

 While there is every reason to believe that ketamine infusion therapy will work for you, you must remain realistic.
 While 70%-80% of our otherwise treatment-resistant patients experience significant relief from symptoms of depression, anxiety, PTSD and suicidal ideation, ketamine infusions do not work for everyone.
 For the majority who DO experience significant relief, the alleviation of symptoms can be profound.
 For some, relief of symptoms can be immediate, occurring within hours of the initial infusion.
 For others, it may take several days or infusions, and the change in mood and outlook may be more subtle and grow over time.
 Either way, when symptoms are relieved, patients can quickly gain new abilities, become more productive, escape the loop of negative thinking, feel lighter and happier, and learn to love life again.
 For many patients, ketamine therapy becomes life-changing.

-Our protocol requires a brief intake conversation with one of our doctors to determine if ketamine is likely to help you.
-Please fill out the form below and you will receive a call from our intake specialist today.
+Our protocol requires a brief intake conversation with one of our physicians to determine if ketamine is likely to help you.
+Please fill out the form below and you will be contacted by our Patient Care Team within 24 hours.
+After submitting, you’ll get the opportunity to provide more personal information via an optional questionnaire.